status-im/nimbus-eth1/premix/readme.md

 `Dumper` was designed specifically to produce debugging data that can be further processed by `Premix` from information already stored in database.
 It will create a single block tracing information if the block already persisted.
-If you want to produce problematic block debug data, better to use `Persist` too. `Dumper` produced data usually used to debug features of `Premix` and it's report page logic.
+If you want to produce problematic block debug data, better to use `Persist` tool. `Dumper` produced data usually used to debug features of `Premix` and it's report page logic.

 ```bash